 Arranging the Service

-If you are interested in exploring a baptism or thanksgiving service for your child, please contact Rev’d Watts to book a date and to receive a Baptism form.
+If you are interested in exploring a baptism or thanksgiving service for your child, please contact the Benefice Office (details below) or the Rev’d Damon Draisey to book a date and to receive a Baptism form.
 The Vicar will then arrange to visit you to talk further about the promises you are making.
 Please don’t arrange a date for the service until this has happened.

 Hiring the Church Rooms